e-r-w/RuleSet-Validation/README.md

  // ...
  ```
  Alternatively, you can use `rsStore.rsRules` to access the default rules provided.
 Check the src for more rules.

+ - *`rsFormValidator.validate` will begin asynchronous validation but will not notify you when it has been completed.
+If you need those hooks, build them into your rule sets, at least for now.